ivan-kleshnin/REST-SDK-tRPC-GraphQL/README.md

 #### Pros

-- Most often is built on top of REST so REST pros can apply.
+- ...Most REST benefits (if built on top of REST which is typically the case).
-- Easier to use than REST.
+- Easier to use than REST – saves time to write your own SDK and/or support low-level code.
+- Typically comes with realtime primitives.

 #### Cons

-- Caching is typically an unsolved question. :fearful:
+- Caching is typically an unresolved question. :fearful:
 - Bundle size increase.
 Some SDKs are quite heavy.
-- Typically comes with realtime primitives.

 ### tRPC (and other similar tools)